Psychoanalysis and Psychoanalytic Therapy in NYC

 What is Psychoanalysis?

-Psychoanalysis is a form of therapy rooted in the idea that our unconscious mind—filled with thoughts, memories, and feelings that we might not be fully aware of— influences our behavior, relationships, and emotions in profound ways.
+Psychoanalysis is an evidence-based form of therapy rooted in the idea that our unconscious mind—filled with thoughts, memories, and feelings that we might not be fully aware of— influences our behavior, relationships, and emotions in profound ways.
 First developed by Sigmund Freud, and later many others, this approach aims to bring these unconscious elements to the surface, allowing you to gain deeper insights into your life and make meaningful changes.

 Psychoanalysis is often misunderstood as a passive process, with the therapist simply listening while the client speaks.
 In reality, it’s a deeply engaging and collaborative journey.
 Unlike more solution-focused therapies, psychoanalysis is an exploratory process that involves delving into your early development, exploring the deeper meaning of your dreams, and your innermost thoughts to understand how they shape your current experiences.
 It’s particularly effective for individuals who have long-standing issues or recurring patterns that they can’t seem to break, despite previous therapy or self-help efforts.